ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - Book ID should match the array position for the returned data so that book will be selected.
 - write the chosen book with the user's username into the database.json file

-After getting the users to store their chosen books in a reading list it left me with the following task to solve.
+After getting the users to store their chosen books in a reading list it left me with the following task to solve:

 - How will I loop through the users in the database.json file to elect a user and add to their reading list ?
 - what if someone has the same username ?